junioroga/nomad-app/README.md

-# React Native Weather App UI
+# React Native Nomad Clone App

-This is a React Native App to test my first impressions with Tailwind CSS + React Native components.
+This is a React Native application, created as a study method, replicating Splash and the Nomad application home screen with Tailwind CSS + React Native components.
-The data are fetch from [Weather API](https://www.weatherapi.com/).

 Project created with Expo CLI.
 [See official docs](https://docs.expo.dev/get-started/installation/) to set up the environment.